gluster/gluster-performance-test-suite/Executing-Perf-Test.md

-# Running perfromance test suite.
+# Running performance test suite.

 Please follow the below steps to run the performance test on your cluster: